Roger Montoya

-Roger Evan Montoya (born February 3, 1961) is an American humanitarian, painter, former professional dancer and gymnast, and politician serving as a member of the New Mexico House of Representatives from the 40th district.
-Elected in 2020, he assumed office on January 19, 2021.
+Roger Evan Montoya (born February 3, 1961) is an American humanitarian, painter, former professional dancer and gymnast, and a former politician who served as a member of the New Mexico House of Representatives from the 40th district.
+Elected in 2020, he assumed office on January 19, 2021, and served in office until December 31, 2022.
 He is the co-founder of several organizations, including Moving Arts Española, La Tierra Montessori School for the Arts and Sciences, and Española Pathways Shelter.
+On April 20, 2023, the New Mexico Public Education Commission voted to revoke La Tierra Montessori School for the Arts and Science's charter.
 He was nominated for the 2019 CNN Hero of the Year.

 Early life and education

 Roger Evan Montoya was born to Jose Amado and Dorotea Montoya in Denver, Colorado, on February 3, 1961.
 He has three brothers and two sisters.
 At the age of seven, Montoya started formal training in gymnastics taking classes at the University of Denver.
 He attended Adams City High School before transferring to Westminster High School to join a gymnastics team.
 Though his parents struggled financially, they let Montoya be legally adopted by distant relatives who lived in the Westminster, Colorado area, in order to be able to enroll in the gymnastics program.
-He remained involved in a competitive teams throughout his high school years and by the time he was 14, he went to the 1976 Summer Olympics training camp in Romania with Nadia Comăneci, using the money he had earned selling his paintings.
+He remained involved in competitive teams throughout his high school years and by the time he was 14, he went to the 1976 Summer Olympics training camp in Romania with Nadia Comăneci, using the money he had earned selling his paintings.
 Eventually, it landed him a scholarship at the California State University, Long Beach.
-After three years at the university, Montoya was injured during a gymnastics competition where he suffered a concussion.
+After three years at the university, Montoya was injured during a gymnastics competition where he had a concussion.
 He then decided to study visual arts and dance.
 Around this time, he met choreographer Mary Jane Eisenberg who had just moved to the city after performing with the Louis Falco Dance Company in New York, and was a substitute teacher in one of his classes.
 Few months later, Montoya joined her dance company Shale in Los Angeles.
 Montoya earned an associate degree from Long Beach City College.

 While still in college, Montoya appeared in two gay pornographic films, Spring Training (1985) and Hot Male Mechanics (1985) under the names Joe Savage and Eric Martinez.
 In 1984, he left Los Angeles with his boyfriend who was battling AIDS with the intention of building a house near his family home in New Mexico.
 After his boyfriend's death later that year, he moved to New York City, began taking classes at the Alvin Ailey American Dance Theater and joined the David Parsons Dance Company.
 Montoya also tested positive for HIV antibodies in 1986 but continued to dance and focus on his art.
 An injury to company member led to the substitution of Montoya joining Parsons program Friday in Royce Hall, UCLA.
 After five years in New York City, he made a decision to put his dance career on hold and primarily focus on his health.